HeyNitin/Banana-App/README.md

 <br>

-I created this app for NeoG camp.
 It translates your text to minion giberishes.
+[Click](https:\\banana-app-nk-neog.netlify.app) here to try it out